Shadow Visitor (“I haunt” Series)

 “Where?”

 “Shh.
 The right window.
-Mom came back to check on us.”
+Mom came back.
+To check on us.”

 “Sounds like her, yeah.
 She wants to make sure we’re off blunders.”